Housing at Risk

 Learn how to preserve affordable homes in your community.

-Our California Affordable Rental Housing Benefits Map captures the universe of federally subsidized affordable rental properties in California, many of which also receive state and local subsidies.
-Fed by our Preservation Database (described next), this interactive online tool shows quantitative estimates of social and economic benefits of affordable housing for individual residents and families, taxpayers, and the local economy.
-It also displays property-level information on specific affordable housing developments, and allows users to create reports on affordable housing’s impact in counties and legislative districts.
+Our California Affordable Housing Map & Benefits Calculator captures the universe of federally subsidized affordable rental properties in California, many of which also receive state and local subsidies.
+Populated by our Preservation Database (see below), this interactive online tool shows quantitative estimates of social and economic benefits of affordable housing for individual residents and families, taxpayers, and the local economy.
+It also displays property-level information on specific affordable housing developments, and allows users to create reports on affordable housing’s impact in counties, cities and legislative districts.